apache/accumulo-website/_docs-4/administration/in-depth-install.md

 The following steps will allow a non-HA instance to be migrated to an HA instance.
 Consider an HDFS URL `hdfs://namenode.example.com:8020` which is going to be moved to `hdfs://nameservice1`.

-Before moving HDFS over to the HA namenode, use `accumulo admin volumes` to confirm that the only volume displayed is the volume from the current namenode's HDFS URL.
+Before moving HDFS over to the HA namenode, use `accumulo inst list-volumes` to confirm that the only volume displayed is the volume from the current namenode's HDFS URL.

 ```